esnet/data-transfer-bootstrap/README.md

 ### Templates Settings

 The `templates` section specifies templates that will be installed by ansible.
 You can either customize this default set of templates, or you can add new templates to the list.
-The templates use ```{% django_style %}``` tags and variable substitution.
+The templates use `{% django_style %}` tags and variable substitution `{{ like_this }}`.

 #### Two-step Template Rendering